everx-labs/DeBot-IS-consortium/MandatoryDeBotFunctions.md

 ---

-`getRequiredInterfaces` - returns array of required interfaces.
+`getRequiredInterfaces` - returns array of interfaces used by debot.
+Debot Browser should check if it supports all interfaces from this array.
+If anyone is not supported debot should not be started.

 returns: